 - chest-wall deformities (pectus surgery)

-Congenital cardiac surgeons treat babies and children with heart diseases that have been present from birth.
-These conditions include
+If you choose congenital cardiac surgery, you’ll treat babies and children with heart diseases that have been present from birth.
+These conditions include:

 - septal defects (a hole between two of the heart’s chambers)